black-ai/blackbox-documentation/index.md

 ## Welcome to the Blackbox Documentation

-The Blackbox system makes it easy to deploy and scale Autonomous systems in unpredictable physical environments.
-Whether you prefer programming in Python or Javascript, or getting your hands dirty with C++ and raw sockets, Blackbox keeps the complexity of cutting-edge CV out of your way — allowing you to build complex systems faster, and leaving you to focus on solving real world problems.
+The Blackbox system makes it quick and easy to deploy and scale autonomous systems in any unpredictable physical environment.
+Whether you prefer programming in Python or Javascript, or getting your hands dirty with C++ and raw sockets, Blackbox enables you to build your complex systems faster, without worrying about the complexity of cutting-edge computer vision.
+You can focus on solving real world problems, while Blackbox takes care of the rest.

-These docs cover how to set up, configure, and optimise autonomous applications with the blackbox sensor system.
-The documentation is broken up into the following sections:
+These documents cover how to set up, configure and optimise autonomous applications with the Blackbox sensor system.
+The documentation is broken up into sections which are listed in the sidebar.

 ```